Make a Trendy Double Exposure Effect in Photoshop

 Great Job!
 Our Trendy Double Exposure Effect Portrait Is Finished!

 Congratulations!
-These simple steps helped us to create a Photoshop double exposure portrait by combining two images and creating an interesting surrealistic effect.
+These steps helped us to create a stylish Photoshop double exposure portrait by combining two images and creating an interesting surrealistic effect.
 I hope you’ve found some handy tips and tricks, which will help you to make more interesting combinations and photo manipulations.
 Good luck!

 finale double exposure resultfinale double exposure resultfinale double exposure result